Xactimate Is Not the Law: Carrier Estimates Aren't Final

 Verisk’s Own Disclaimer: The EULA That Carriers Ignore

 Read that carefully.
-The company that makes Xactimate tells its own users that the pricing is a “baseline to begin the estimation process.”
-It does not guarantee accuracy.
-It does not guarantee reliability.
-It does not guarantee completeness.
-And it places the burden of verification squarely on the user — which, in an insurance claim, is the carrier’s adjuster.
+The company that makes Xactimate tells its own users that Price Data is a historical baseline and disclaims any warranty of pricing accuracy.
+It places the burden of verifying actual local market pricing squarely on the user — which, in an insurance claim, is the carrier’s adjuster.

-When an insurance company presents a Xactimate estimate as the final determination of what your repairs cost, it is treating as authoritative a tool that its own manufacturer says is merely a starting point.
-The carrier has agreed, by accepting the EULA, that the pricing must be verified against actual local market conditions.
+When an insurance company presents a Xactimate estimate as the final determination of what your repairs cost, it is treating as authoritative a tool that its own manufacturer disclaims warranty over.
+The carrier has agreed, by accepting the EULA, that pricing should be verified against actual conditions.
 When the carrier skips that verification and simply pays the Xactimate default, it is not following the software manufacturer’s own instructions.

 Who Owns Xactimate — and Why It Matters

 Understanding Xactimate’s ownership structure helps explain why its pricing defaults may not reflect actual repair costs.
 Xactimate is developed by Xactware Solutions, which is a subsidiary of Verisk Analytics.
-Verisk was formed in 1971 as the Insurance Services Office (ISO) — an organization created by and for the insurance industry to provide data, analytics, and risk assessment tools.
-Verisk acquired Xactware in 2006 and went public in 2009.
+The Insurance Services Office (ISO) — Verisk’s principal predecessor — was founded as a not-for-profit consortium on April 1, 1971, consolidating various property/casualty rating bureaus into a single information provider for the insurance industry.
+ISO transitioned to for-profit status in 1997, and Verisk Analytics was established in 2008 to serve as ISO’s parent holding company.
+Verisk acquired Xactware in 2006 (before forming the Verisk holding entity) and went public in October 2009 in what was then the largest U.S. IPO of the year.

 Verisk’s primary customers are insurance companies.
 Its revenue depends on selling products and services to the insurance industry.
 While Verisk maintains that its pricing data is objective and market-based, the reality is that the company’s financial incentives are aligned with the interests of carriers, not policyholders.
 When Xactimate’s default pricing consistently comes in below what contractors actually charge, that is not a coincidence — it is a feature that makes the product attractive to its paying customers.